-Vitalik Buterin, co-founder of Ethereum explains how Ethereum 2.0 will launch in four main phases including the implementation of proof of stake, data sharding, execution and scaling solutions.
+Vitalik Buterin, the visionary creator and co-founder of Ethereum, explains how Ethereum 2.0 will launch in four main phases: proof of stake, data sharding, execution and scaling solutions.

 - “There’s a lot of people who love Ethereum and want to be part of it, but who are just waiting for scalability technology to let them.”